DVaughan/DVaughan.github.io/_posts/2018-03-20-Adding-Authentication-to-UWP-Apps.md

 }
 ```

-You make use of the GetMobileServiceClientAsync method whenever you wish to call an Azure Function that requires authentication.
-See Listing 6.
-The RetrieveMyObjectsAsync method uses the MobileServiceClient's InvokeApiAsync to call the Azure Function named *MyObject*.
+You make use of the `GetMobileServiceClientAsync` method whenever you wish to call an Azure Function that requires authentication.
+See Listing 7.
+The `RetrieveMyObjectsAsync` method uses the `MobileServiceClient's` `InvokeApiAsync` method to call the Azure Function named *MyObject*.
 It deserializes the result producing a list of `MyObject` instances.

-**Listing 6.** Using the MobileServiceClient to Call a Azure Function
+**Listing 7.** Using the MobileServiceClient to Call a Azure Function
 ```csharp
 public async Task<ObservableCollection<MyObject>> RetrieveMyObjectsAsync() {